-b) Bucko Lake Mine
+(b) Bucko Lake Mine

 The Bucko Lake Mine, located near the town of Wabowden, Manitoba, first declared commercial production in 2009, but has been placed on care and maintenance due to unfavourable nickel prices since July 2012.
-In 2023, the Company incurred a total of \$589,660 in care and maintenance costs at the Bucko Lake Mine (2022 - \$709,638).
+In 2024, the Company incurred a total of \$218,723 in care and maintenance costs at the Bucko Lake Mine (2023 - \$589,660).

-The Bucko Lake Mine is considered as the lowest level cash-generating unit.
+The Bucko Lake Mine is considered as the lowest level cash generating unit.
 All long-lived assets, which include mineral property acquisition and development, plant, building and equipment, used for the operations at the Bucko Lake Mine, are grouped together and are subject to impairment testing in each reporting period.
-In 2012, the Company determined that its carrying value was higher than its recoverable value based on an estimate of FVLCD.
+In 2012, the Company determined that its carrying amount was higher than its recoverable amount based on an estimate of FVLCD.
 Accordingly, the Company recognized an impairment of the capitalized assets of the Bucko Lake Mine.
-The recoverable value assessment is considered a Level 3 fair value assessment.
+The recoverable amount assessment is considered a Level 3 fair value assessment.

 In 2018, the Company entered into a Mineral Processing Facilities Lease Agreement ("Lease Agreement"), subsequently amended, with a third party (the "Lessee"), which granted a right to the Lessee to use the milling facility of the Bucko Lake Mine to process up to 2.1 million tonnes of ore within seven years from the commencement date of the lease.
 The commencement of the lease was subject to certain payments prior to the commencement date and the waiver of feasibility/financing conditions by the Lessee.
 The Lease Agreement was terminated in July 2021, and the termination of the Lease Agreement created an indicator of impairment for the Company's property, plant and equipment.
-Management engaged an independent equipment specialist to assess the recoverable value of the plant, building and equipment used at the Bucko Lake Mine, using a fair value less costs to sell model ("FVLCD"), which resulted in a further impairment of the plant, building and equipment at the Bucko Lake Mine.
-The recoverable value assessment is considered a Level 3 fair value assessment.
-Management reassessed the indicators of impairment of the plant, building and equipment at December 31, 2023 and determined there were no further indicators of impairment.
+Management engaged an independent equipment specialist to assess the recoverable amount of the plant, building and equipment used at the Bucko Lake Mine, using a FVLCD model, which resulted in a further impairment of the plant, building and equipment at the Bucko Lake Mine.
+The recoverable amount assessment is considered a Level 3 fair value assessment.
+Management reassessed the indicators of impairment of the plant, building and equipment at December 31, 2024 and determined there were no further indicators of impairment.